tabulapdf/tabula/docs/ami-install.md

 3. Select the SSH keypair you want to use, and make sure you have "More Amazon Machine Images" selected, then click "Continue".

 4. Under the "Public AMIs" tab, type `ami-e895f081` into the search box.
+If no AMIs are found, make sure your region is set to US East (N. Virginia).

     ![search for the Tabula AMI](https://d2p12wh0p3fo1n.cloudfront.net/files/20130403/aws3.png)